avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 Many of the examples in this booklet are inspired by examples in the excellent Open University book, "Time series" (product code M249/02), available from `the Open University Shop <http://www.ouw.co.uk/store/>`_.

-Thank you to Ravi Aranke for bringing auto.arima() to my attention.
+Thank you to Ravi Aranke for bringing auto.arima() to my attention, and Maurice Omane-Adjepong for bringing unit root tests to my attention.

 Contact
 -------